hillairet/canadian-citizenship-history/README.md

 # :canada: Study material for the Canadian Citizenship Test

-Preparing for Canadian Citizenship Test is hard.
+Preparing for the Canadian Citizenship Test is hard.

 Hopefully this [timeline with the historical events from the Canadian Citizenship study guide][timeline-url] can help you learn.